-Our clients enjoy working with a caring and professional janitorial company that offers a full-range of cleaning services in Utah.
-Continue reading
+Our clients enjoy working with a caring and professional Utah janitorial company that offers a full-range of cleaning services in Utah.

 Commercial carpet cleaning companies that use high pH alkaline products to clean can remove the Acid Dye Resistors in your carpet.
-Why are Acid Dye Resistors important?
 When the carpet is acidic it repels dirt, because dirt is also acidic.
-Alkaline cleaning products break down and remove Acid Dye Resistors in your carpet, and also the alkaline cleaning product remains in your carpet as residue.
-Alkaline cleaning products have the opposite effect of Acid Dye Resistors.
-If alkaline is left in the carpet in the form of residue, the residue will attract and hold onto dirt.
-This causes the carpet to resoil (get dirty) at a much faster rate.
+Alkaline cleaning products break down and remove Acid Dye Resistors in your carpet, and the cleaning product remains in your carpet as residue.
+This residue will attract and hold onto dirt causing the carpet to resoil (get dirty) at a much faster rate.

-As the premier provider of commercial carpet cleaning in Salt Lake City, Utah, BearCom uses a scientific approach using chemistry and common sense to ensure long lasting, beautiful carpets.
+BearCom’s scientific approach using chemistry and common sense ensures long lasting, beautiful carpets.
 Here is our process:

 What is the science behind our commercial carpet cleaning method?